MicrosoftDocs/architecture-center/docs/guide/responsible-innovation/harms-modeling/type-of-harm.md

 - How might this technology reduce electronic waste by recycling materials or allowing users to self-repair?
 - How might this technology contribute to electronic waste when new versions are released or when current/past versions stop working?

-Toxic materials inside discarded electronic devices could leach into the water supply, making local populations ill.
+*Example: Toxic materials inside discarded electronic devices could leach into the water supply, making local populations ill.*

 ## Erosion of social & democratic structures